 Short-term students and visitors to the laboratory should not be exposed to potentially infectious material unless they are trained in safe procedures and familiarized with the safety plan of the laboratory.
-All personnel, including short-term students and visitors, must be enrolled in the UT Employee/Student Health Services medical surveillance program as indicated by the level of hazard present in the laboratory, or if recommended by the Institutional Biosafety Committee.
+All personnel, including short-term students and visitors, must be enrolled in the UTHealth Houston Health Services or UTHealth Houston Student Health & Counseling Services medical surveillance program as indicated by the level of hazard present in the laboratory, or if recommended by the Institutional Biosafety Committee.
 Non-essential visitors and children should not be allowed access to a laboratory where infectious agents may be present.
-Consult HOOP policy #164 "Minor's in the Workplace" for more information.
+Consult HOOP policy #164 "Minor's on Campus" for more information.

 OSHA defines an occupational exposure as "reasonably anticipated skin, eye, mucous membrane, or parenteral contact with infectious or potentially infectious material that may result from an employee's duties".
-UTHealth will use this definition as reference for exposures or suspected exposures to infectious organisms, and shall be inclusive of the route of inhalation.
+UTHealth Houston will use this definition as reference for exposures or suspected exposures to infectious organisms, and shall be inclusive of the route of inhalation.